diddenbludden/Straftat-Cheats/README.md

 injector.exe — The main injector application

-straftat.dll — The DLL to be injected
+strafthot.dll — The DLL to be injected

 Optional: Build From Source
 If you prefer not to use the precompiled binaries, both injector.exe and straftat.dll can be built manually from the source code.
 This ensures that you fully trust the binaries you are running.